 In the past, rechargeable batteries were inconvenient because you needed to charge them prior to use, and they did not last as long as they do today.

-Whilst rechargeable batteries will eventually lose their charge, new technology means that batteries manufactured today can be used hundreds of times.
+Whilst rechargeable batteries will eventually lose their charge, new technology means that batteries manufactured today can be used up to 1,000 times.